 Two Kinds of Background Checks

-Pre-employment background checks occur during the application process and will reveal any criminal convictions in the applicant’s past.
+Pre-employment background checks occur during the application process, before getting past the applicant tracking system, and will reveal any criminal convictions in the applicant’s past.
 Post-employment background checks occur yearly and usually entail a brief screening to see if anything has changed in your employees’ lives, but you need to inform employees ahead of time of these checks.

 Why Conduct Background Checks?

-One of the critical reasons to conduct a proper background check is to ensure that no harm comes to your business’s reputation and customers.
+One of the critical reasons to conduct a proper background check is to protect your business and ensure that no harm comes to your business’s reputation and customers.
 For example, if you fail to run a check, you might find out too late that you hired unverified people with a shady past, and you could face potential lawsuits and damage to your entire company.
-Paying attention when conducting background checks is crucial to ensure accuracy and avoid costly mistakes.
+Paying attention when conducting background checks is crucial to ensure accuracy and avoid costly mistakes and find the right employees for your company.

 Types of Background Tests